Carol Sauvion, Executive Director & Director

 Before coming to Craft in America, Emily was a research editor for Architectural Digest and she has consulted for private collectors and institutions focusing on post-1850 decorative arts, material culture, architecture and design.
 After completing her graduate studies at the Winterthur Program in Early American Culture, she became Research Associate to the Decorative Arts department at the Los Angeles County Museum of Art.
 She has published articles, contributed to exhibition catalogues, and lectured on both American and International decorative arts topics.

-Brenda Cruz, Craft in America Center Coordinator
+Brenda Cruz, Craft in America Education Coordinator

 Brenda Cruz is a working artist and art educator.
 She attended the University of California, Santa Barbara, where she received a B.A. in Art and minors in Latin American and Iberian Studies.
 Cruz enjoys working with and learning about design elements, in particular those influenced and related to Latin American textiles.
 As Education Outreach Coordinator at the Craft in America Center, Cruz collaborates with schools in order to provide students with unique craft experiences.
 Cruz also works with students from the greater Los Angeles Area in order to make a positive impact through art and other subjects such as Math, Science, and Language Arts.